Winter Storm Warning issued for Chicago region

 A Winter Weather Advisory is in effect for Lake, Kane, Du Page, Kendall, Will, Grundy, La Salle and Livingston counties beginning Monday at noon through 9 a.m.
 Tuesday.

-Cook County will be under a Winer Storm Warning from 3 a.m.
+Cook County will be under a Winter Storm Warning from 3 a.m.
 Monday until noon Tuesday.
 WGN Meteorologist Mike Janssen predicts 8-12 inches of snow with higher amounts possible.

+Several counties will also be under a wind chill advisory as temperatures fall to dangerously cold conditions.

+DeKalb, Kane, Du Page, Kendall, Will, Grundy, La Salle, Livingston McHenry and Lake counties remain under a Wind Chill Advisory though noon Monday.

 For the latest weather updates, visit wgntv.com/weather.